tsangernest/openwheel/README.md

 * authentication + authorization

-Next After Next (no priority, in no order):
+Priority 3 (no priority, in no order):
 ---
-Scraping
-* probably nice to get betamax setup so i'm not hammering wikipedia eps
-* learn to use wikipedia endpoints, to then use spiders to update driver/circuit/update
-* scrape images too?
+* photo for each driver

 Brainstorm Area: